You are here : Home > Wormsensing, a new sensor for a revolution in vibration measurement

 Innovation for industry | New technologies

-Vibration measurement is conventionally carried out using strain gauges or accelerometers.
-Wormsensing sensors are 1,000 times more accurate than strain gauges and 10,000 times less bulky than accelerometers!
-The patch-format sensors are no thicker than a human hair and can be applied to any object or structure in any environment in just minutes.
+Today’s vibration sensors generally use strain gauges or accelerometers.
+Wormsensing sensors are 1,000 times more accurate than strain gauges and 10,000 times smaller than accelerometers.
+The patch-like sensors are as thin as a human hair, making them quick and easy to apply to virtually any surface in any environment.

 Key markets: